mrohith29/AdditionalAI/README.md

 # AdditionalAI
-Add your own AI using this Additional AI feature
+Add your own AI to your website using this Additional AI feature